nga-27/SecuritiesAnalysisTools/README.md

 * **0.2.0, 2020-03-22** - Release 2: Reorganization of `dev` and `prod` as functions, stable base
 * 0.2.02, 2020-05-04 - Improved Windows compatibility, PDF having latest signals
 * 0.2.03, 2020-05-08 - NASIT 'ledger' simulator (more info below) introduced
+* 0.2.06, 2020-06-19 - .pptx design completely dictated by json; `--debug` introduced to surface errors instead of try/except

 ## To Use
 1. Pull repository, start local, virtual, and/or global python environment.